ghackwrench/F256_Jr_Kernel_DOS/kernel/calls.md

 * **kernel.args.events** is a reserved field in the argument block; nothing else uses this space, so you need only initialize this pointer once on startup.
 * **kernel.args.pending** contains the count of pending events (negated for ease of testing with BIT).
 You can save considerable CPU time by testing **kernel.args.pending** and only calling **NextEvent** if it is non-zero.
-* The kernel reports almost evenything through events.
-Consider keeping the event buffer in the zeropage for effecient access.
+* The kernel reports almost everything through events.
+Consider keeping the event buffer in the zeropage for efficient access.

 ### ReadData
 Copies data from the kernel buffer associated with the current event into the user's address space.